 The deal was that you needed to get other members onto the site so you could earn a percentage of what they earned.
 If they got someone to join, then you'd get a portion of that too.
 It sounded like a super easy way to make passive income.

 This story is not unique.
-In fact, it's what most people experience with MLM, network marketing, direct selling...whatever you want to call it.
+In fact, it's what most people experience with MLM, network marketing, direct sales…whatever you want to call it.

 Don't get me wrong.
 Some people do make a lot of money.
 Good for them!
 Most people don't though.
 In fact, some people even go into debt to fund their business, and I just think it's a horrible thing to ask people to do.

 Have you ever heard of “garage qualified”?
 It's a special term for people who buy so much of their products to qualify for team status that they fill their garage with their own products.